Survey says: Big dog breeds more popular than small pups

 Belgian Malinois

 Originally bred as herding dogs, the Belgian Malinois is intelligent and athletic.
 The dogs are often used for military and police units or search and rescue operations.
-These active dogs also can make excellent family pets.
+These active dogs can also make excellent family pets.

 Anatolian Shepherd

 Raided to be livestock guardians, Anatolian Shepherds make excellent guard dogs.
-Not only will the dogs protect their owners from harm, but they also are attuned to signs of illness.
+Not only will the dogs protect their owners from harm, but they are also attuned to signs of illness.
 Male Anatolian Shepherds can weigh up to 140 pounds.

 Rottweiler